5 Written questions

-- d the address of the receiver of the letter
+- b lowercase initials of the person typing the letter

 - a short note designating something to be remembered, especially something to be done or acted upon in the future; reminder.